ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 ### 👀Demo

-The demo video does not reflect the latest version.
+The demo videos don't reflect the latest version.

+The leaked API keys in these videos also don't work.

 https://github.com/user-attachments/assets/030bff1b-63a2-4b43-848b-a0c5b9db6f42